Henner365/hello-world/README.md

 # hello-world
 #
-Hej.
-Jeg hedder henrik.
-Er 54 år gammel.
-Er klar til github.
-Kan lide at være anonym, at arbejde uden at være i fjernsynet.
-Har en klar svaghed for c++.
+Hey
+I am henrik.
+Er 57 years of age. like github. like to operate anonymous. weakness for c++.
 #include <iostream>
 int main(){
 return 0;}